SkyworkAI/Skywork/README_EN.md

 | Skywork-13B-Math (ours)   | **72.33** | 16.98 | **77.27**    |

 # Quickstart
-We have open-sourced the model parameters, configuration files, tokenizer, and more on Huggingface and Modelscope.
+We have open-sourced the model parameters, configuration files, tokenizer, and more on Hugging Face and ModelScope.
 ## Requirements
 - Python 3.8 and above
 - Pytorch 2.0 and above